why is pongal celebrated

 • Pongal is a harvest festival celebrated in Tamil Nadu, India, to express gratitude to nature, particularly the Sun God, for a bountiful harvest.

-• It symbolizes the prosperity of agriculture and the transition of the sun into the zodiac sign Capricorn, signifying the start of the harvest season.
+• It symbolizes the prosperity of agriculture and the sun’s transition into the zodiac sign of Capricorn, which signifies the start of the harvest season.

 Table of Contents